S-Andrade/Robots/Elmo/README.md

 3. Turn on the robot by pressing the button on its back for a few seconds.

+4. Create a virtual environment
 > [!WARNING]
 > It is good practice to create a virtual environment for each of your projects!

-4. Assure that you are using a python version between 3.8 and 3.11
+5. Assure that you are using a python version between 3.8 and 3.11

-5. Download the 3 scripts available into the same folder:
+6. Download the 3 scripts available into the same folder:
     - [find_elmo_ip.py](find_elmo_ip.py) - Python script that finds the Elmo ip on the network
     - [ElmoV2API.py](ElmoV2API.py) – Python class that  sends REST requests to the robot.
     - [elmo_test.py](elmo_test.py) - Python script that shows how to use the ElmoV2API to connect and use Elmo